Fredz1/HyperionDev-Freelance-Code-Reviewer-Take-Home-Test/Section C/README.md

 "One Hundred and Twenty Three Million, Four Hundred and Fifty Six Thousand, Seven Hundred and Eighty Nine."
 ```

+## Space complexity justification

+The worst-case space complexity of this function is O(n), where n is the number of digits in the input number.
+This is because the function creates several lists to store intermediate results, such as the list of groups, the list of words, and the final result.
+The size of these lists will depend on the number of digits in the input number.
+For example, if the input number has m digits, the list of groups will have m/3 elements (rounded up), the list of words will have at most 3m/3 elements (i.e., m elements), and the final result will have at most 3m/3 + m/3 elements (i.e., 4m/3 elements).
+Since the size of these lists is proportional to the number of digits in the input number, the space complexity is O(n).

 ## Built With

 Python - The programming language used